n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

     with a right-side mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_EXPLICIT` characteristic mentioned earlier.
-  - A post-base "Ra" is reordered to before the base consonant during the final-reordering stage of the shaping process.
+  - A post-base "Ra" is reordered to before the base consonant or syllable base during the final-reordering stage of the shaping process.

 "Reph" characters must be reordered after the syllable-identification